Tips and Informations

 Bars & Discos

 The beach bar „Algas“ directly on the small rocky beach Andragó is a very good place to enjoy cocktails or the café in the afternoon.
 It also serves breakfast and small meals.
 La Cabana“ is practically behind it with cocktails and tasty small dishes.
 In Moraira itself there are a few bars, the place is not big, you will discover them for sure.
 Good cocktails are also available directly at the marina.
-In summer you can sit very nicely at night in the cocktail bar WATER directly on the sandy beach of Moraira.
+In the summer, you can enjoy sitting at night in the cocktail bar WATER directly on the sandy beach of Moraira, or on the roof terrace of Captain Andy’s Cocktail Bar above the marina (next to the equally recommendable restaurant SAMAR).

 Moraira offers little for young people who want to turn night into day.
 The Saxo Disco Garden, an open-air cocktail and disco bar under palm trees opposite the sandy beach in Moraira, is nice.
 Info: www.facebook.com/saxodiscogarden.
 Live bands play there practically every day at 6 pm, and the disco is open after midnight.
-The OPE discotheque between Moraira and Teulada www.ope-moraira.com is relatively new, with a beautiful open-air terrace.
+The OPE discotheque between Moraira and Teulada www.ope-moraira.com has a beautiful open-air terrace.
 Other options for young night owls are nearby in Calpe or Javea.

 The main sandy beach of Moraira, the „Playa d’Ampolla“, is located directly next to the town of Moraira and is equipped with a children’s playground and several bars/restaurants.
 More idyllic is the small sandy bay of El Portet (at the roundabout of Moraira follow the sign „El Portet 1,5 km“), also there are small bars directly on the beach.